AIA 2017 Contract Documents: Insights & Impacts

 - Lindsey Pflugrath | Attorney | Cairncross & Hempelmann

 All speakers subject to change.
+Speaker bios available in the program schedule above.

 Contact AIA Seattle Program Manager Cassie Blair.